-(1) Total amount of loans written off during the fiscal year ended September 30, 2016.
+(1) There were no loans written off during the fiscal year ended September 30, 2017.
 (2) Federal Share for the Economic Adjustment Program equals total expenditures incurred during the fiscal year multiplied by the federal share which is 89.5%.

-SOUTH FLORIDA REGIONAL COUNCIL NOTES TO THE SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS FOR THE YEAR ENDED SEPTEMBER 30, 2016
+SOUTH FLORIDA REGIONAL PLANNING COUNCIL NOTES TO THE SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS FOR THE YEAR ENDED SEPTEMBER 30, 2017

-Note 1 - General
+Note 1 - Basis of Presentation